Electric Circuit Simulation of Floquet Topological Insulators: Driven SSH circuit

-Because of the localization of the midgap states, they may be tracked by impedance measurement in circuit simulation.
-Since the midgap state shown by the red line in Fig.~\ref{midgap} is pinned to the quasienergy $-\Omega/2$, we set the grounding in a way to move it to zero quasienergy in order to have a divergence in impedance.
-In our numerical calculations we retain $(2\times4+1)=9$ side bands.
-So we set $C_{-4}=\Omega/2$, $C_n-C_{n-1}=\Omega$, and $L_0=(C_a+C_b+4C_V+4\Omega)^{-1}$.
-Then from Eq.~\ref{z}, we expect that at frequency of $\omega_c=1$ there is a divergence for impedance between the ends of the chain in $-1$ and $0$ rows.
-We assume that there are 120 sites at each row.
-Fig.~\ref{imp} shows the impedance $Z_{(0,1),(0,120)}$ which is between the nodes $(0,1)$ and $(0,120)$, where the first (second) component specifies the number of sideband (the site number in each row).
-Also $Z_{(-1,1),(-1,120)}$ is depicted by the red dashed line in this figure.
-The divergence in impedance occurs at the frequency $\omega_c=1$ which is clearly seen in Fig.~\ref{imp}.
-We also checked that this divergence also occurs for $Z_{(-1,1),(0,120)}$ at $\omega_c$ but not for $Z_{(-1,1),(0,1)}$ or $Z_{(-1,120),(0,120)}$.
+As indicated by the red line in Fig.~\ref{midgap}, a mid-gap state is pinned to the quasi-energy $-\Omega/2$.
+To get a divergence in the impedance, we should adjust the chemical potential to $-\Omega/2$.
+Equivalently, we tune the frequency such that the onsite potentials at different rows become $\mu_0(\omega_c)=\Omega/2, \mu_n-\mu_{n-1}=\Omega$ (see the third formula of Eq.~\ref{Jpq}).
+Let us consider $(2\times4+1)=9$ sidebands in our numerical calculations and set $C_{-4}=\Omega/2$, $C_n-C_{n-1}=\Omega$.
+Then, it is expected that at the frequency of $\omega_c$, there is a divergence for the impedance between the ends of the chain in $-1$ and $0$ rows.
+The resonant frequency $\omega_c$ is obtained using Eq.~\ref{Jpq} which yields $\mu_0(\omega_c)=C_a+C_b+4C_V+C_0-\frac{1}{L_0 \omega_c^2}=\frac{\Omega}{2}$.
+We assume 80 sites in each row.
+Fig.~\ref{imp} represents the two-point impedance $Z_{(0,1),(0,80)}$ between the nodes $(0,1)$ and $(0,80)$.
+Furthermore, to compare impedance divergence in different rows, $Z_{(-1,1),(-1,80)}$ is also depicted by the blue line in this figure.
+The impedance with and without serial resistances attached to the inductors are represented in Figs.~\ref{imp}(a),(b), respectively.
+To verify our results, we also checked them by LTspice software for the impedance calculation in the presence of losses.
+The divergence in impedance occurs at the frequency $\omega_c$ which is clearly seen in Fig.~\ref{imp}, albeit the peaks are broadened in the presence of losses.
+It is also checked that this divergence also occurs for $Z_{(-1,1),(0,80)}$ at $\omega_c$ but not for $Z_{(-1,1),(0,1)}$ or $Z_{(-1,80),(0,80)}$.
+To demonstrate the protection of this peak against disorder, the impedance is calculated in the presence of $2\%$ disorder in Fig.~\ref{imp}(c).
+The impedance peak is robust after introducing such weak disorder $\lesssim 2\%$ to the system, however, the position of the impedance peak may be shifted slightly and its height is also altered.
+See supplementary material for the results for different disorder strengths.